parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 Gestalt theory has been around for a while, and it was suggested that it was never initially proven, that people prefer art, in which they can recognize patterns and structures, before the experiment we try and reproduce.
 Therefore cubist art is chosen, since it is a mixture of forms, which need to be assembled by the viewer.
 After looking at the experiment we noticed, that only 20 people were tested and for those 20 people a strong correlation between likliness and understanding was suggested.
 We aim to have more participants doing our study to get a broader and more reliable result.

 # Research questions
-Is there a relation between the recognition of patterns and structures and the likleness of a painting?
+Is there a positive relation between the recognition of patterns and structures and the likleness of a cubist painting?

 # Design of the Experiment